By shahdan • January 30, 2019

-I tested several home-cooked Egyptian Keshk recipes until I finally found the perfect one!
-Credit goes to a friend’s aunt who shared her very own special tips.
-This dish is also extra special when using homemade chicken broth (for the easiest and most aromatic chicken stock recipe, click here.)
+I tested several home-cooked Egyptian Keshk recipes until I finally reached the perfect one!
+But the secret to a great Keshk dish lies in good-quality homemade chicken stock.
+If you want my perfect chicken stock recipe, click here.)

 For best results, leave the yoghurt-flour mixture to rest overnight outside the fridge.